SimplGy/simplgy.github.io/blog/_posts/2015-06-09-spark-xcode.md

 I miss my safe, reliable, visual, web-based debugging tools :(

 All that said, *Reveal* is super awesome and the same kind of thing.
 I was up and running in less than 5 minutes of [manual steps](http://support.revealapp.com/kb/getting-started/integrating-reveal-add-reveal-to-your-xcode-project) that I understand how to reverse if something goes wrong.

+UPDATE: xcode supports this in a pretty decent way out of the box, starting with xcode 6: http://stackoverflow.com/a/26052806/111243